Tambourine de Bearn

 In specific usage, this name denotes a form of long psaltery-styled instrument that is tuned to provide drone chords when drummed.
 It can be found in a similar body shape with three to eight strings.
 The tuning is often held in root, tonic and dominant, or root and fifth.
-That with one Psaltery-related instrument is easy to play because the strings are struck with a mallet as a whole.
+That with one psaltery-related instrument is easy to play because the strings are struck with a mallet as a whole.

-The name salterio or psalterium for the instrument comes from the Yebra, Spain.
-Researcher Violet Alford said that it was a mistake to include the stringed drum under the name of psalterium, the latin name of a strummed or plucked instrument.
+The name salterio or psalterium for the instrument comes from Yebra, Spain.
+Researcher Violet Alford said that it was a mistake to include the stringed drum under the name of psalterium, the Latin name of a strummed or plucked instrument.

-Curt Sachs described the Tambourine de Bearn as being from South France, a "longitudinal zither with thick gut strings tune to tonic and dominant."
+Curt Sachs described the Tambourine de Béarn as being from South France, a "longitudinal zither with thick gut strings tune to tonic and dominant."
 The effect was two tones at the same time perceived together as a chorus.

-It has 5 or six strings tuned in 5ths.
+It has five or six strings tuned in 5ths.